qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 #### Data fetching and conversion

-Our goal is to have a tool that will accept a list of URLs, download the content from them and store in Qdrant to enable searching over it.
-We also don't want to store the raw HTML, but extract the text content from each webpage.
-Also, the documents might be pretty long, so it's better to divide them into digestible chunks.
-We can achieve all of that with the components provided by Haystack.
-First of all, let's focus on the data fetching and conversion to text:
+In this step, we will use Haystack's `LinkContentFetcher` to download course content from a list of URLs and store it in Qdrant for retrieval.
+As we don't want to store raw HTML, this tool will extract text content from each webpage.
+Then, the fetcher will divide them into digestible chunks, since the documents might be pretty long.

+Let's start with data fetching and text conversion:

 ```python
 from haystack.components.fetchers import LinkContentFetcher